joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 As a result, strategic decisions are slower and often rely on fragmented information rather than a single, trusted source of data.

+**4. Business Goals**

+The Business Intelligence solution should help AdventureWorks achieve the following objectives.

+    **Primary Goal:**

+    Provide executives with a centralized dashboard that supports faster, data-driven business decisions.

+    **Supporting Goals:**

+    - Monitor revenue, profit, and order performance over time.
+    - Identify the products and categories driving business growth.
+    - Understand customer purchasing behavior and high-value segments.
+    - Compare regional performance to identify growth opportunities.
+    - Monitor product returns to uncover potential quality or operational issues.
+    - Improve visibility across the organization using a single source of truth.